 - See here for full details of the canal and river through route options and timescales.

 Enjoy the delights of the inland waterways, not least the fascinating towns and cities passed through, including Paris.

 By our reckoning, a direct passage through would take in the region of 30 days, although it’s also feasible to cut maybe a week out of this by going relatively non-stop.
 Conversely, taking in the sights and taking time to enjoy would add a week or more.

 Costs?
 Anticipate a budget of 2,500€ (fuel, moorings and provisions)

 All budget costs given above are necessarily approximate and will vary according to circumstances.

 Not everyone has the time to take a boat through but perhaps they would still like to use that route and be able to sample some of the most attractive places and sections.

-We have years of experience of using the French rivers and canals – and a unique knowledge of them.
-If time does not permit you to bring your boat through (you’ll miss a fabulous trip, but not everyone can find the time) then we can do it for you, completely or partially by our colleagues Paul and Caroline Weldon.
+If time does not permit you to bring your boat through (you’ll miss a fabulous trip, but not everyone can find the time) then it can be done for you, completely or partially by our colleagues Paul and Caroline Weldon.

-We are also available if what you need is ‘competent crew’ to accompany you for all or parts of the journey, who know the ‘inland ropes’, the routes and the moorings.
+They are also possibly available if what you need is ‘competent crew’ to accompany you for all or parts of the journey, who know the ‘inland ropes’, the routes and the moorings.

 Costs?
-We charge a reasonable daily rate dependent on what would be required, plus our expenses including travel to and from the boat.
+They charge a reasonable daily rate dependent on what would be required, plus expenses including travel to and from the boat.